 Kucinich to return $20K to pro-Syrian government group

-COLUMBUS (AP) — Former U.S. Rep. Dennis Kucinich is returning a $20,000 speaking fee he received last year from a group sympathetic to Syrian President Bashar Assad.
+Former U.S. Rep. Dennis Kucinich, a Democratic candidate for Ohio governor, said he plans to return a $20,000 speaking fee he received last year from a group sympathetic to Syrian President Bashar Assad.

-Kucinich had come under mounting political pressure after news reports revealed that the Association for Investment in Popular Action Committees was the parent organization to the pro-Assad Syrian Solidarity Movement.
+Kucinich had come under mounting political pressure after news reports revealed that the Association for Investment in Popular Action Committees that paid for the speech was the parent organization to the pro-Assad Syrian Solidarity Movement.

-Kucinich said he was unaware of the connection when he took the umbrella group's money.
+Kucinich said that he was unaware of the connection when he took the umbrella group’s money.

-Kucinich initially omitted the speaking fee from his required financial disclosure filing.
-He wrote that was "unintentional."
+Kucinich had initially omitted the speaking fee from his required financial disclosure filing.
+He wrote that was “unintentional” and said he promptly fixed the error when asked by the Ohio Ethics Commission.